Rajiv Gandhi's stellar performance as PM earned him place among top world leaders: Congress | Politics

 ''Rajiv Gandhi was a great son of India.
 He was a leader who inspired hope among millions of Indians,'' he said, adding, ''We salute a true patriot''.

+The Congress government of Chhattisgarh has taken concrete steps to make these dreams of Rajiv Gandhi come true, she noted.

+''I am happy that under the 'Rajiv Gandhi Kisan Nyay Yojana', Chhattisgarh government has taken many commendable decisions for the upliftment of farmers apart from subsidy, which is an example for other states,'' he said.

-In a post in Hindi on X, Rahul Gandhi paid tributes to his father.
+In a post in Hindi on X, Rahul Gandhi paid tribute to his father.

+''Papa, the dreams you had for India overflow from these priceless memories.
+Your footsteps are my way - understanding the struggles and dreams of every Indian, listening to the voice of Mother India.''
+Rahul Gandhi, who drove along with several of his companions from Leh to Pangong on motorcycles on Saturday, marked the birth anniversary of his father on the banks of the lake Sunday morning.

 Describing him as an architect of Digital India, the Congress president said his telecommunication and IT revolution and computerisation program made India stand in the frontline countries of the world and millions of youth got employment.